GitCoder052023/Shadow-Mail/README.md

 ```

-Note: This python program is only made up for educational purpose and to show that python is a powerful language to use in ethical hacking or to build custom tools.
-Do not use it to harm anyone and if anyone is harmed by using this program then developer is not responsible for harm.
+Note: This Python program is expressly designed for educational purposes and serves solely as a demonstration of Python's capabilities within the realms of ethical hacking and custom tool development.
+It is explicitly prohibited to employ this program for any malicious intent or to cause harm to individuals or entities.
+The developer vehemently discourages any such misuse, The developer bears no responsibility for any harm or damage resulting from the misuse or unauthorized deployment of this software.